 Figure 6.1: A graphical representation of the dynamics of a synchronous MPOMDP (a) and of an Event-Driven MPOMDP (b).
 Two agents must extinguish forest fires.
 In (a), decisions are taken periodically, and agents receive simultaneous observations.
-Agents cannot react instantaneously when a fire breaks out between instants $t = \mathcal{T}1$ and $t = \mathcal{T}2$ ; In (b), at instants $t = \mathcal{T}{e_1}$ and $t = \mathcal{T}{e_2}$ , agents 1 and 2 respectively detect events, and share that information with their partner, triggering new decision episodes for the team.
+Agents cannot react instantaneously when a fire breaks out between instants $t = T_1$ and $t = T_2$; In (b), at instants $t = T{e_1}$ and $t = T{e_2}$, agents 1 and 2 respectively detect events, and share that information with their partner, triggering new decision episodes for the team.
 To the right of each example, we describe the corresponding observation space.
-In the event-driven case, this is the union of local observation spaces, so common elements (Fire $1, \dots, 4$ , Fire Out $1, \dots, 4$ ) are counted only once (therefore $|\mathcal{O}| = 4 + 4 + 2 \times 4 = 16$ ).
+In the event-driven case, this is the union of local observation spaces, and consequently, common elements are not repeated.

-that the observation space for the team is now the union of all local observation spaces.
 As a function of the number of agents, then, there are at most linearly many possible observations to be considered, corresponding to the sum of the possible detections of each of them.
 This replicates a well known result in the theory of DES, that set of possible events for the composition of multiple, concurrently operating automata is also the union of their respective, local event sets (Cassandras and Lafortune, 1999).
 This event-driven interpretation of MPOMDP dynamics forms the core of our approach.